gvwilson/sdxpy/src/test/index.md

-The [%i "hexadecimal" %] numbers in the output show where each function object is stored in memory, which isn't particularly useful unless we're extending the language, but at least it doesn't take up much space on the screen… {: .continue}
+The [%i "hexadecimal" %] numbers in the output show where each function object is stored in memory, which isn't particularly useful unless we're extending the language, but at least it doesn't take up much space on the screen.
+{: .continue}

 Having a running program find things in itself like this